My low profile stoma in a belly fold solution UPDATED Now 6 days!

 (Never use both—they do not bond together.)

 2. Go around next to stoma with PREP Dabber bottle twice in total.
 Allow to dry for 60 seconds using a hand fan.
 Creates a rough surface for better barrier adhesive bonding.
 Very cost effective product.
-One 2.5 oz bottle lasts about 60 wafer (or bag with a one piece) changes.
+One 2.5 oz bottle lasts about 60 wafer changes.
+Will sting wounds for a little bit.

-3. Apply a half-bead of paste directly around the stoma, pressing into the crease next to the stoma.
+1. Apply a thick bead of paste directly around the stoma, pressing into the crease next to the stoma.
 It should stick to the skin as it's coming out of the tube.
 If not then remove, address the problem if it's greasy, damp or whatever skin so it does stick directly to the skin.
 No need to touch or use another tool to spread paste, just pinch off end onto the skin like wiping it.

-5. Align the pouch exit downward over genital area.
+5. Align the pouch exit downward over genital area properly, get this right!

-6. Seat the prepared wafer starting from the bottom, pressing upward and centering left and right.
-Basically matching the two rings to paste together.
+6. Seat the prepared wafer starting from the bottom, pressing upward and centering left and right around the hole.

 7. Press around the stoma through the wafer bag to spread paste and seal.
 Press out any air bubbles of wafer adhesive so it's flat and adheres tightly to the skin.